neerajsinghjr/dsa/study_notes/T001_Python.md

 - `GIL` stands for `Global Interpreter Lock`.
 This is a mutex used for limiting access to python objects and aids in effective thread synchronization by avoiding deadlocks.

 - GIL helps in achieving multitasking (and not parallel computing).

 Thread Work Synchronization, Suppose there are 3 threads, so their execution should be like this,

 `First Thread`: First Thread acquires the GIL first and starts the I/O execution.
 When the I/O operations are done, thread 1 releases the acquired GIL Lock.

 `Second Thread`: After Thread 1 release GIL Lock, which is then taken up by the second thread.
 The process repeats and the GIL are used by different threads alternatively until the threads have completed their execution.

-*The threads not having the GIL lock goes into the waiting state and resumes execution only when it acquires the lock*
+**The threads not having the GIL lock goes into the waiting state and resumes execution only when it acquires the lock**

 -------------------------------------------------------------------------------------
--> Q021: Lambda function in Python;;
+### Q021: Lambda function in Python;;

 `LAMBDA` functions are generally inline, anonymous functions represented by a single expression.
 They are used for creating function objects during